iotdomain/iotdomain-standard/myzone-standard.md

 4. Verify the signature using the hash and public key

-## Verifying Publisher Certificate
+## Verifying Publisher Identity

-When a consumer receives a publisher discovery message it needs to verify that the publisher is indeed who it claims to be, using its certificate issued by the ZCAS service.
+When a consumer receives a publisher discovery message it needs to verify that the publisher is indeed who it claims to be using the identity signed by the ZSAS service.

-Note that the use of a ZCAS service is optional.
-It is valid to manually install certificates on a publisher as long as they can be verified.
-The process below assumes the presence of a ZCAS.
+Note that the use of a ZSAS service is optional.
+It is valid to manually install identities on a publisher as long as they can be verified.
+The process below assumes the presence of a ZSAS.

-The ZCAS has the reserved publisher ID of '\$zcas' with a reserved node ID of '\$zcas'.
-It publishes its own certificate (just like any other publisher) with its node on address '{zone}/\$zcas/\$zcas'.
-In order to verify signatures the consumer must check if node certificates are issued by the ZCAS and signed by the ZCAS public key.
+The ZSAS has the reserved publisher ID of '\$zsas' with a reserved node ID of '\$zsas'.
+It publishes its own identity (just like any other publisher) with its node on address '{zone}/\$zsas/\$zsas'.
+In order to verify signatures the consumer has to use the node public key.
+When the node updates, its identity record must be signed by ZSAS, which is the same process using the ZSAS public key.

-A ZCAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
+A ZSAS can be registered with a global Trusted Certificate Authority (TCA) and creates certificates that are chained to the TCA.
 By default this uses 'Lets Encrypt' but this can be replaced by other public CAs.
 Use of a TCA is optional for local-only zones but required when briding between zones.
 The domain name used for registering a zone with the TCA is '{zone}.myzone.world'. zone has to be globally unique.

-In order to verify the ZCAS all consumers must obtain the TCA certificate.
+In order to verify the ZSAS all consumers must obtain the TCA certificate.

 See the example code:
 * golang: examples/example.go